sinamajidian/10xpipline/hap10/readme.md

-# How to use the MATLAB code of hap10
+# How to use hap10 without paying for MATLAB

 ## Installation on LINUX